 During the summer of 2018, I interned at MetaDesign, a global branding company, for 3 months.
-I worked on developing the brand visuals for a new brand that is launching next year.
+I worked on developing the brand visuals for Volkswagen’s new brand JETTA.

 Due to confidential considerations, I cannot share my specifics about my project. but please feel free to contact me if you have any questions regarding my experience at MetaDesign.